 Is the variable name.
 For free-format files, you may separate the variable names with commas.
 If the list of variables is longer than one line, end the first line with a comma and begin the next line with a dash followed by a blank.
-For fixed-format files, including commadelimited files, begin the next line with a dash, a blank, and a comma.
+For fixed-format files, including commadelimited files, begin the next line with a dash, a blank, and a comma (-,) or a dash and a comma (-,).